lsst-dm/dmtn-205/index.rst

 3. Add ``Registry`` support for *storing* quantum-level provenance, using the schema proposed here, possibly with modifications identified in the previous step (which is why that step is worth doing first).
    This probably needs to include simple quantum query support for testing purposes, but it shouldn't need to include the more complicated graph traversal system.
    Perform schema migrations in major repositories.
-4. Update the BPS "bring home" job to ingest provenance from quantum-backed butler's per-quantum files into the registry.
+4. Update the BPS "transfer" job to ingest provenance from quantum-backed butler's per-quantum files into the registry.
 5. Add full ``Registry`` support for querying provenance, including graph traversal.
 6. Extend ``pipetask`` (or replacement tools) to write provenance to the registry when running outside of BPS as well, and include predicted ``QuantumGraph`` objects and quantum-backed butler output files in a new third butler component.
    This needs a much more complete design that is beyond of this technote.